MankaranSingh/GSoC-2020/README.md

 	- The probabilistic statement “if A, then probably B” isn’t nearly as straightforward.

 	The AboutCode organisation has to deal with a large number of Type II statements, which is a difficult thing and I respect that.
-This project also belongs to type II and some iterations may be required to get things right.
+This project also belongs to Type II and some iterations may be required to get things right.
 	I will keep on working upon improving the contributions that I will make throughout the project and  will stay as an active member of the community.

 # About Me: